main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 Nilearn and scikit-learn were created by the same team, and nilearn is designed to bring machine **LEARN**ing to the NeuroImaging (**NI**) domain.

-With that in mind,
-let's briefly consider why we might want specialized tools for working with neuroimaging data.
 When performing a machine learning analysis, our data often look something like this:

 ```{code-cell} python3